About the profile areas

 Black Rock is an established residential area, with some commercial land use.

-Major features of the area include Royal Melbourne Golf Club, HMVS Cerberus, Black Rock Beach, Black Rock Yacht Club, Half Moon Bay, Red Bluff, Quiet Corner, Black Rock Gardens, F G Tricks Reserve, commercial areas at the intersection of Balcombe Road and Bluff Road, the Port Phillip Bay foreshore and two schools.
+Major features of the area include Royal Melbourne Golf Club, HMVS Cerberus, Black Rock Beach, Black Rock Yacht Club, Half Moon Bay, Red Bluff, Quiet Corner, Black Rock Gardens, F G Tricks Reserve, Black Rock Shopping Centre, the Port Phillip Bay foreshore and two schools.